 It took a four-point turn to get Eore turned around.
 We sped with the confidence of retracing our steps.
 Around us the grasses and ferns of the forest floor were consumed in an increasing swell of turbid water.
 I stopped and motioned down into the Land Rover’s footwell at the yellow four-wheel drive knob and thread my arm through legs to depress it.
 With constant throttle and a foot wedged against the transmission tunnel we waded forward.
 The increased current was instantly noticeable.
 “Bugger,” I muttered.
 The rear end felt loose and the steering heavy as I turned into the water’s flow.
 Eore’s nose dropped into a submerged rut and rose with a splash, but the rear axle struggled to find traction and slid sideways.
 “Bugger”, I muttered again.

 Eore was defeated with the drivers fender cutting the current while listing at 20 degrees.
-Sitting on the high side, the door metal bit painfully as I put my force and weight into my shoulder.
-The door reluctantly moved through the reduced depth and current.
+Despite sitting on the high side, the door metal bit painfully as I put my force and weight into my shoulder.
+The door reluctantly moved through the current.
 Sliding out cautiously, feeling for the road - I clung possessively to the door frame.
-If Eore succumbed to the current to tip and join its race to the ocean; I intended to use my weight to try and save him.
+If Eore succumbed to the current to tip and join its race to the ocean my hope was to use my weight to try and save him.
 The army clambered out behind me and wordlessly retreated down the road.
 Easing the door closed, I couldn't help but smile at the odd bits of my gear collecting in the Land Rover’s downriver, rear corner.
 There was my boonie hat, cellophane candy wrappers, a blue Papermate pen, a misplaced toothbrush, an empty water can and my sleeping bag.

 I stumbled through the current by dragging my feet along the road's unseen stones and ruts.
 From the water's edge, Eore looked precarious and pathetic.
-Whilst peeling my shirt off, Kricher’s descriptions and drawings of parasites, bacteria and other waterborne terrors in “A Neotropical Companion” came to me in a vivid and timely moment of recollection.
+Kricher’s descriptions and drawings of parasites, bacteria and other waterborne terrors in “A Neotropical Companion” came to me in vivid detail.
 There was an itch in every formerly submerged orifice.
-I was convinced articulated, mucus-lined, microscopic segments with antenna and countless legs were wriggling their way into my inner apparatus.
+I was convinced articulated, mucus-lined, microscopic segments with antenna and countless legs were wriggling their way into my innards.
 There was a sudden urge, a need, for inner purification - perhaps a flash flood of rum.
-I collapsed.
+Sitting on the dirt road at the edge of the flood life felt sodden and bleak./

 There was a solution here somewhere - it was high time I took stock of my situation.
-The army was in full retreat and I was sodden and alone.
-I was sitting in the dirt on the side of a Belizean dirt road in wet shorts, cotton tube socks and Stan Smith runners.
-Around me was a Charlie Brown, Pig-pen cloud of mosquitoes.
+The army was in full retreat and I was wet and alone.
+I was on a Belizean dirt road in wet shorts, white cottom shirt and tube socks, and Stan Smith runners.
+Around me swarmed a Charlie Brown, Pig-pen cloud of mosquitoes.
 There was also the constant noise of the jungle - the insects, birds, and the distant call of a howler monkey - all seemed stifling, entirely foreign and of no comfort.
-What I needed was focus.

 The top of Eore’s front tire caught my eye - a clear sign that the flood waters were abating.
-In the jungle to my right was a stout tree within reach of the winch cable; that would get me back onto the track.
-I had oil, ignition and carburetor parts.
+Off the forrest track to my right was a stout tree within reach of the winch cable; that would get me back onto the track.
+I had tools, oil, ignition and carburetor parts.
 The hand-crank would turn the engine over if the starter wouldn't.
 With the spark plugs removed the jumping pistons would expel any water that had found its way into the combustion chambers.
-What else.
-I knew exactly where to buy local, unpasteurized cheese; that would induce enough diarrhea to expel any of my parasites.
-But, beer and a meal first - probably best to leave the cheese purchase out to the days remaining heat.
+What else - I knew exactly where to buy local, unpasteurized cheese.
+That would induce enough rampant diarrhea to expel any parasites.
 I had a plan - Eore and I were back in business.

-As luck would have it, while wading back into the water with renewed purpose that lumber truck arrived from down the road.
+As luck would have it, while wading back into the water with renewed purpose a lumber truck groaned its way up the road.
 The flood waters were now only knee deep.
-I got a tow out and set to work on Eore in the company of my swarm of mosquitos.
+I got a tow and set to work on Eore in the company of my swarm of mosquitos.
 The Land Rover's snorkel and extended breathers had done their job and let very little water into the running gear.
 I changed the engine's oil, cleaned the ignition system and Eore fired to life with a cough and a cloud of white smoke.
-This was a new lesson for the immersive learning files - next time I’ll wait out the water, find high ground like my new chatty, patient lumber truck friends and enjoy the dry warmth of the sunshine.
+This was a new lesson for the immersive learning files - next time I’ll wait out the water, find high ground like my chatty, patient lumber truck friends and enjoy the dry warmth of the sunshine.

 At the American border I was sent to a secondary inspection and quickly drew a uniformed crowd.
 My headlights were half-filled with water, and the depth of the flood waters were visible by a faint scum line on the front windshield.
 Despite my efforts to look presentable, my inspection consisted of laughter with firmly held noses and expletive enhanced descriptions of the smell of myself and Eore.
-I niether noticed nor cared - there was no inspection of this pirates cargo.
+With the confidence of returning from somewhere I had never been before I niether noticed nor cared.